aleoswap-labs/research/alphaswap-v1/alphaswap-tokens.md

 - `token_id: field`: the token id to be approved
 - `spender: address`: the spender address
-- `amount: u128`: the maximum amount that the spender can spend
+- `amount: u128`: the amount of approval to be increased

 ### unapprove_public